NethServer/docs/administrator-manual/en/accounts.rst

 The Active Directory configuration procedure might require some time to run.
 It creates the Linux Container chroot, by downloading additional packages.

+The Linux Container root directory is :file:`/var/lib/machines/nsdc/` and requires the filesystem support to Posix ACLs.
+The default XFS filesystem has a builtin support for Posix ACLs and no special configuration is required.
+For other filesystems (i.e. EXT4) enable the ACLs as explained in :ref:`Shared folders requirements <shared_folders_requirements-section>`.

 At the end of the Active Directory configuration procedure,  the |product| host machine is automatically configured to join the Active Directory domain.
 Go to the page :guilabel:`User and groups` to see the default accounts.